rudaoshi/corenlp-server/README.md

 Client ping the server to test if alive.
 The server gives a 'pong'.

 ### process {text}
-Process the text and return the result in xml format.
+Process the text and return the result in json format.